 Depending on the use case, templates can differ in their structure, content and design.
 In the beginning, most people find it challenging to create a template.
 What may seem difficult at first glance becomes almost child's play with every newly created template.
 Often there is simply a lack of practice and the right approach.

-The following five tips will enable every employee to create a template for their social service work in no time at all:
+The following five tips will enable every employee to create a template for their community service work in no time at all:

 The subject and content, as well as the application and objective of the template, should be exact in advance.
 All information that is to be included in the template can be written down in keywords and its structure roughly sketched.

-A template has to request many data, but that need not stop it from being simple.
+A template has to request any data, but that need not stop it from being simple.
 The information and questions should be easy to understand and limited to the essential data.